 To use Quad Page Program the Quad Enable (QE) bit in Status Register-2 must be set to 1.
 A Write Enable instruction must be executed before the device will accept the Quad Page Program instruction (Status Register-1, WEL=1).
-The instruction is initiated by driving the /CS pin low then shifting the instruction code "32h" followed by a 24-bit address (A23-A0) and at least one data byte, into the IO pins.
+The instruction is initiated by driving the /CS pin low then shifting the instruction code "32h" followed by a 24/32-bit address (A23/A31-A0) and at least one data byte, into the IO pins.
 The /CS pin must be held low for the entire length of the instruction while data is being sent to the device.
 All other functions of Quad Page Program are identical to standard Page Program.
 The Quad Page Program instruction sequence is shown in Figure 30.

 Figure 30.
-Quad Input Page Program Instruction (SPI Mode only)
+Quad Input Page Program Instruction (SPI Mode only) 32-Bit Address is required when the device is operating in 4-Byte Address Mode

-8.2.17 Sector Erase (20h)
+8.2.27 Sector Erase (20h)

 The Sector Erase instruction sets all memory within a specified sector (4K-bytes) to the erased state of all 1s (FFh).
 A Write Enable instruction must be executed before the device will accept the Sector Erase Instruction (Status Register bit WEL must equal 1).
-The instruction is initiated by driving the /CS pin low and shifting the instruction code "20h" followed a 24-bit sector address (A23-A0).
+The instruction is initiated by driving the /CS pin low and shifting the instruction code "20h" followed a 24/32-bit sector address (A23/A31-A0).
 The Sector Erase instruction sequence is shown in Figure 31a & 31b.

 The /CS pin must be driven high after the eighth bit of the last byte has been latched.
 If this is not done the Sector Erase instruction will not be executed.
-After /CS is driven high, the self-timed Sector Erase instruction will commence for a time duration of tSE (See AC Characteristics).
+After /CS is driven high, the self-timed Sector Erase instruction will commence for a time duration of tsE (See AC Characteristics).
 While the Sector Erase cycle is in progress, the Read Status Register instruction may still be accessed for checking the status of the BUSY bit.
 The BUSY bit is a 1 during the Sector Erase cycle and becomes a 0 when the cycle is finished and the device is ready to accept other instructions again.
 After the Sector Erase cycle has finished the Write Enable Latch (WEL) bit in the Status Register is cleared to 0.
-The Sector Erase instruction will not be executed if the addressed page is protected by the Block Protect (CMP, SEC, TB, BP2, BP1, and BP0) bits or the Individual Block/Sector Locks.
+The Sector Erase instruction will not be executed if the addressed page is protected by the Block Protect (CMP, TB, BP3, BP2, BP1, and BP0) bits or the Individual Block/Sector Locks.